Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 The Corneal Cross-Linking Procedure

-Dr Ryan is a corneal specialist who has a special interest in the treatment of Keratoconus.
-Corneal Cross-Linking is a modern procedure that combines riboflavin, oxygen and UV light to strengthen the collagen of the cornea.
+Dr Ryan is a cornea specialist who has a special interest in the treatment of keratoconus.
+Corneal cross-linking is a modern procedure that combines riboflavin, oxygen and UV light to strengthen the collagen of the cornea.

 Dr Ryan performs the “Boost Protocol” form of the procedure.
 It’s the very latest form of cross-linking.
 It offers you the advantage of avoiding the removal of the top layer (epithelium) of the cornea as the treatment is performed.
 This results in less pain and decreases the risk of infection which can often come with older cross-linking protocols.